-Figure 4.13: Share of observed traffic conditions during trip for all trips in the main survey.
+Figure 4.13: Share of observed traffic conditions during the trip for all trips in the main survey.
+Percent

 Road tolls

-In the pilot survey, respondents’ road tolls were calculated based on the reported origin and the destination using the road toll calculator from Fremtind Service.
-Almost half of the sample (49%) do not pay road tolls.
-This could be either because there are no road tolls on their route, or they travel with other transport modes.
-See Figure 0.10 and Figure 0.11 in the Appendix.

-In the main survey, people who responded that they used a private car during their trip were asked follow-up questions about whether they paid road tolls and if so, how much.
+As explained in Chapter 2, respondents’ road tolls were calculated based on the reported origin and the destination using the road toll calculator from Fremtind Service.
+In the main survey, people who responded that they used a private car during their trip were also asked follow-up questions about whether they paid road tolls and if so, how much.
 Of the 2,324 respondents who used a private car, 966 (42%) indicated they paid road tolls during their trip.
 Figure 4.14 shows the distribution of how much respondents think they pay in tolls for the trip and the calculated tolls for the trip based on the trip coordinates.
 The calculated road tolls in the main survey follow a similar distribution to those in the pilot survey, with the largest proportion being no tolls, followed by tolls between NOK 21-40.
 The main survey respondents reported fewer tolls between NOK 1-10 and more tolls between NOK 21-40, compared to the toll calculator.

 To better understand the geographic distribution of toll payers, we examined the share of pilot and main survey respondents who pay road tolls, categorized by county.
 See Figure 0.13 and Figure 0.14 in the Appendix.
 For both surveys, the county of Oslo contains the highest share of those who pay tolls.
 In the main survey, the counties with the greatest difference between the reported and calculated percentages are Østfold, Oslo, and Rogaland.
 Although the compared percentages are not equal for each county, this may be due to the respondents using an alternative route than the one used by the toll calculator, rather than inaccurate reporting.
 However, the share of reported tolls is surprisingly much larger than the calculated tolls for Østfold (about 50 versus 15 percent).
 This may be due to the toll cordon that opened around the city of Sarpsborg on March 20, 2024.
 While only 7% answered the survey after March 20, it is possible people thought that the toll cordon opened earlier and reported tolls accordingly.